mate-academy/py-taxi-service-home-page/README.md

    - Inside `<body>`:
       - Create block `sidebar`
       - Create block `content`
-7. Inside `templates` create a directory `taxi`.
+7. Inside `templates` creaManufacturerste a directory `taxi`.
 There you will store templates for the app `taxi`.
 Create `index.html` there.
 Inside `index.html`:
     - Override block `content` and place (as a list) information about:
         - Number of cars